10 Amazing Benefits Of Meditating Every Morning

 1. It’ll be easier for you to switch on “beast mode.”

-For men, meditation can cause our testosterone levels to increase, which results in bigger, stronger muscles, and more energy while working out.
-Plus, your workout will seem much more enticing when you’re more rested and less stressed — a by-product of your morning meditation.
+For men, the cortisol released during meditation can increase testosterone levels, which results in more energy while working out.
+Plus, your workout will seem much more enticing when you’re more rested and less stressed—a by-product of morning meditation.

-Men might not talk about it, but we all want to be the greatest lovers on the planet.
+Men might not talk about it, but we all want to be great lovers.
 That means not only having strong muscles but also having a healthy libido.
-Again, as testosterone increases, our ability to last longer in bed increases.
-So if morning sex is an option, you may find that in addition to having more stamina, meditating provides you with more patience and sensitivity when it comes to being present with your partner.
+You may find meditating provides you with more patience and sensitivity when it comes to being present with your partner.

 4. You turn on your mental “spam” filter.